-- 1. Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see note 2). - 2.
-Children whose parents can demonstrate that their admission to the School is necessary on exceptional medical or social needs.
+- 1. Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England but ceased to be so as a result of being adopted. (see note 2). - 2.
+Families who have exceptional medical or social needs that make it essential that their child attends Englefield CE Primary School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family (see note 3). - 3.
 Children with a normal home address (see note 4) in Englefield, Sulham & Tidmarsh and with a sibling (see note 5) who is on the roll of our school at the time of application or whose parent has accepted an offer of a place at our school and who is expected still to be in attendance at Englefield CE Primary School at the time of admission. - 4.
 Children with a normal home address in Englefield, Sulham and Tidmarsh. - 5.
-Children with a normal home address outside the catchment (Englefield, Sulham and Tidmarsh) who have a sibling (see note 5) who is on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at our school at the time of admission. - 6.
+Children of staff who have been employed for two or more years at the time of application for admission and/or the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage. - 6.
+Children with a normal home address outside the catchment (Englefield, Sulham and Tidmarsh) who have a sibling (see note 5) who is on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at our school at the time of admission. - 7.
 Other children.